aiwrapper/DSS-for-AMEX/README.md

 Our team came 1st by delivering the "Best Business Solutions” for multiple challenges the credit card industry faces.

-We have identified a great opportunity on subprime, built algorithm model in Microsoft Azure and Python Scikit-learn / Tensorflow to classifications for obtaining a credit card or assessing credit risk.
+We identified a great opportunity on subprime and built an algorithm model in Microsoft Azure and Python Scikit-learn / Tensorflow to classifications for obtaining a credit card or assessing credit risk.

 We put together recommendations for American Express to increase revenues based on customer profile and product demand.